 From there her career gathered pace.
 Through tireless networking at events and conventions she started modelling further afield, working across the globe on international projects in many different mediums.

 She has featured in numerous magazines, both in feature articles and full cover shoots as well as runway fashion shows for many independent designers.

 Her film and TV career has involved working with studios and personalities in many different cultures, and ranges from talk shows to music videos.
-In 2013 she was approached by filmmaker and director Giovanna Morales Vargas and James Earl O'Brien and was casted as one of the main model's in the upcoming documentary 'A Perfect 14'.
+In 2013 she was approached by filmmaker and director Giovanna Morales Vargas and James Earl O'Brien and was casted as one of the main model's in the 2017/2018 documentary 'A Perfect 14'.